top of page

 My name is Ohad Nave.
 I have lived most of my life in Israel and am currently based in Berlin.

-I am a consciousness researcher, therapist, video creator, somatic-movement facilitator and social activist.
+I am a consciousness researcher, therapist, somatic-movement facilitator, social activist and video creator.
 In recent years, I have focused on working in depth with people as a somatic psychotherapist, or as it is commonly called, a mind-body therapist.

 I will try to briefly describe here the training and life experience I have gained, hoping that it will help clarify a little where I am coming from.